Running Group Thaws Out

 More and more, street gangs are preying on runners because they’ve decimated their traditional targets, door-to-door salesmen and proselytizers.

-A new and effective strategy had been developed for runners passing through gang-infested neighborhoods.
+A new and effective strategy had been developed for running in gang-infested neighborhoods.
 It features a formation called the attack wedge.
 It brushes gang members aside like a broom dispatching dirt.

 The daunting Attack Wedge repels gangs in the toughest neighborhoods.